History of Lefkada

 Modern Era and Greek Independence

 The fall of Venice in 1797 led to Lefkada’s brief occupation by the French, followed by a Russo-Turkish alliance.
 The island became part of the Septinsular Republic, the first autonomous Greek state since the fall of Constantinople.
 After another period of French control, the British took over in 1810, incorporating Lefkada into the United States of the Ionian Islands.
-In the 1820s Lefkada acted as a safe base during the independence wars in mainland Greece.
+In 1819 there was an armed rebellion against the British that was brutally supressed.
+A monument now stands on the road up to Sfakiotes where the main battle took place.
+Then in 1821 Lefkada acted as a base during the independence wars in mainland Greece.
 Finally, in 1864, Lefkada was united with the Kingdom of Greece and achieved independence too.

 20th Century

 In the last century, Lefkada experienced significant challenges and transformations that shaped its modern identity.
-At the century’s outset, the island’s economy, heavily reliant on viticulture, suffered a severe blow when a plant disease known as peronospora devastated its vineyards around 1900.
-This agricultural crisis plunged many residents into poverty, prompting a wave of emigration to countries like America and Canada in search of better opportunities.
+At the century’s outset, the island’s economy, heavily reliant on viticulture, suffered a series of blows starting with a plant disease known as Peronospora around 1900.
+The ongoing crisis plunged many residents into poverty, prompting a wave of emigration to countries like America and Canada in search of better opportunities.
+Continued problems with fixed low pricing led to the 1935 winegrowers march on Lefkada Town where protesters were shot.
 The shift to dictatorship in Greece lead to further unrest.

 During World War II, Lefkada, like the rest of the Ionian Islands, was occupied by Axis forces.
 Initially under Italian control from 1941 to 1943, the island came under German occupation following Italy’s capitulation.
 The local population organized a resilient resistance movement against the occupiers.
 However, the subsequent Greek Civil War brought further horrors, leaving deep scars on the community.
 More people left the mountain villages, both to escape and through government policy.